MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 5 FA Lab Fixed asset transations.md

 4. Navigate to **Fixed assets &gt; Journal entries** and open **Fixed assets journal**.

 5. A new depreciation journal will be created showing depreciation lines till the current date.
-You can post the journal by selection the **Post** button in the action pane.
+You can post the journal by selecting the **Post** button in the action pane.

 6. Navigate to **Fixed assets &gt; Fixed assets**, open **Fixed assets** and navigate to the newly created fixed asset.

-7. Select the **Valuation** button in the action pane and in the **200_SLLR book**, you will find the **net book value** has changed based on the depreciation calculation.
+7. Select the **Valuations** button in the action pane and in the **200_SLLR book**, you will find the **net book value** has changed based on the depreciation calculation.

 ## Exercise 5: Create another new fixed asset